Cheap Broker Fees

-Since the stock market crash in March caused by coronavirus, NVIDIA's share price has had significant positive movement.
+Since the stock market crash in March caused by coronavirus, NVIDIA's stock price has had significant negative movement.

-If you had bought USD$1,000 worth of NVIDIA shares at the start of February 2020, those shares would have been worth USD$884.79 at the bottom of the March crash, and if you held on to them, then as of the last market close they'd be worth USD$2,925.02.
+If you had bought $1,000 worth of NVIDIA stocks at the start of February 2020, those stocks would have been worth $884.79 at the bottom of the March crash, and if you held on to them, then as of the last market close they'd be worth $911.04.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 This chart is not advice or a guarantee of success.
 Rather, it gauges the real-time recommendations of three popular technical indicators: moving averages, oscillators and pivots.
 Finder is not responsible for how your stock performs.